Artistic Practice I (BDA712)

 • understand fundamental principles, tools and methods of improvisation and composition and apply these both to their own creative and performance work.

-• use improvisation as a source for development and expansion of their own personal movement vocabulary, bodily reflection and creative work.
+• use improvisation as a source for physical development and expansion of their own personal movement vocabulary, bodily reflection and creative work.

 • use a variety of improvisation methods in their own exploration and in collaboration with other performers and choreographers.